-The Mursi Tribe, of which there are less than 10,000, are well known for the large plates the women wear in their lower lip.
-These plates are however not permanent and can be put on or taken off whenever the woman wants to eat,drink or talk.
+The Mursi Tribe, of which there are less than 10,000, is well known for the large plate the women wear in their lower lips.
+These plates are however not permanent and can be put on or taken off whenever the woman wants to eat, drink or talk.

 The Mursi are a Surmic ethnic group in Ethiopia.
 They principally reside in the Debub Omo Zone of the Southern Nations, Nationalities, and People’s Region, close to the border with South Sudan.

-The lip plates, which may be made from wood or clay, are generally worn by single or newly married women at four main occasions: when serving food to men, at special events (like weddings), at donga duelling competitions and at dances.
-After a number of years of marriage the woman may slowly stop wearing her lip plate, removing it altogether if her husband passes away.
+The lip plates, which may be made from wood or clay, are generally worn by single or newly married women on four main occasions: when serving food to men, at special events (like weddings), at donga dueling competitions, and dances.
+After several years of marriage, the woman may slowly stop wearing her lip plate, removing it altogether if her husband passes away.